pycom/pycom-micropython-sigfox/docs/library/network.Bluetooth.rst

 ===============

 This class provides a driver for the Bluetooth radio in the module.
-At the moment only basic BLE functionality is available.
+Currently, only basic BLE functionality is available.

 Quick usage example
 -------------------